 - An attack on a nuclear industrial facility.

 - An explosive device that sends out radioactive material.
 This is called a dirty bomb.

 Having radiation sickness can contribute to both short-term and long-term mental health problems, such as grief, fear and anxiety about:

-In the event of a radiation emergency, stay tuned to your radio or television to hear what protective actions local, state and federal authorities recommend.
-Recommended actions will depend on the situation, but you will be told to either stay in place or evacuate your area.
+In the event of a radiation emergency, listen to the radio or watch television to hear what protective actions local, state and federal authorities recommend.
+Those actions depend on the situation, but you will be told to either stay in place or evacuate your area.

 Shelter in place

 If you're advised to stay where you are, whether you're at home or work or elsewhere, do the following: